By Chet Yarbrough

 In researching the history of cancer, Mukherjee exposes the arrogance of medical specialization.
 Mukherjee shows early attempts to cure cancer were led by surgeons who removed cancerous growth.

 Cancer, like the threat of a pandemic, induces fear and panic.
 Both maladies are unpredictable in the face of a human desire for predictability, health, and well-being.
 There is no certainty in either diagnosis.
 All a human can do is persevere.
+And so it is today with Covid19, the most horrific pandemic since the 1918 flu epidemic.

 “The Emperor of All Maladies” reminds one of the saying—”To a hammer, everything is a nail”.